Tax Updates

-Beginning on Jan.
-1, 2024, the standard mileage rates for the use of a car (also vans, pickups or panel trucks) will be:
+Beginning Jan.
+1, 2025, the standard mileage rates for the use of a car, van, pickup or panel truck will be:

-• 67 cents per mile driven for business use, up 1.5 cents from 2023.
+70 cents per mile driven for business use, up 3 cents from 2024.

-• 21 cents per mile driven for medical or moving purposes for qualified active-duty members of the Armed Forces, a decrease of 1 cent from 2023.
+21 cents per mile driven for moving purposes for qualified active-duty members of the Armed Forces, unchanged from last year.

-• 14 cents per mile driven in service of charitable organizations; the rate is set by statute and remains unchanged from 2023.
+14 cents per mile driven in service of charitable organizations, equal to the rate in 2024.

-These rates apply to electric and hybrid-electric automobiles as well as gasoline and diesel-powered vehicles.
+The rates apply to fully-electric and hybrid automobiles, as well as gasoline and diesel-powered vehicles.

-The standard mileage rate for business use is based on an annual study of the fixed and variable costs of operating an automobile.
-The rate for medical and moving purposes is based on the variable costs.
+While the mileage rate for charitable use is set by statute, the mileage rate for business use is based on an annual study of the fixed and variable costs of operating an automobile.
+The rate for medical and moving purposes, meanwhile, is based on only the variable costs from the annual study.

-It is important to note that under the Tax Cuts and Jobs Act, taxpayers cannot claim a miscellaneous itemized deduction for unreimbursed employee travel expenses.
-Taxpayers also cannot claim a deduction for moving expenses, unless they are members of the Armed Forces on active duty moving under orders to a permanent change of station.
-For more details see Moving Expenses for Members of the Armed Forces.
+Under the Tax Cuts and Jobs Act, taxpayers cannot claim a miscellaneous itemized deduction for unreimbursed employee travel expenses.
+And only taxpayers who are members of the military on active duty may claim a deduction for moving expenses incurred while relocating under orders to a permanent change of station.

-Taxpayers can use the standard mileage rate but generally must opt to use it in the first year the car is available for business use.
-Then, in later years, they can choose either the standard mileage rate or actual expenses.
-Leased vehicles must use the standard mileage rate method for the entire lease period (including renewals) if the standard mileage rate is chosen.
+Taxpayers using the standard mileage rate for a vehicle they own and use for business must choose to use the rate in the first year the automobile is available for business use.
+Then, in later years, they can choose to use the standard mileage rate or actual expenses.

 Tax-related identity theft occurs when a thief uses someone’s stolen Social Security number to file a tax return and claim a fraudulent refund.
 The victim may be unaware that this has happened until they e-file their return.
 Even before the victim files their return, the IRS may send the taxpayer a letter saying the agency identified a suspicious return using the stolen SSN.